Copilot Studio Consultant & Developer

 IT Help Desk Automation

 Agents that resolve common IT requests through Graph API actions: password guidance, license checks, group membership lookups, and ticket routing.
-Measurable FTE-hour reduction in Tier 1 volume.
+Measurable reduction in administrative time for Tier 1 operations.

 Records Classification